Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

   - 36caa9b04378.json
 ```

-(Note that the index and partition file names are deterministic and based on the BLABLABLA) In the case of the local source connector, it won't *download* files because they are already local.
+(Note that the index and partition file names are deterministic and based on the hash of the current step along with the previous hash.)
+In the case of the local source connector, it won't *download* files because they are already local.
 But for other source connectors there will be a `download` folder.
 Also note that the final file is named based on the original file with a `.json` extension since it has been partitioned.
 Not all output files will be named the same as the input file.
 An example is a table as a source file, the output will be based on a hash of BLABLABLA.

 You can see the source/destination connector file that it runs here:

 https://github.com/Unstructured-IO/unstructured/blob/main/unstructured/ingest/v2/processes/connectors/local.py

-If you look through the file you will notice these Classes (actually @dataclasses because BLABLABLA) and functions
+If you look through the file you will notice these interfaces and functions

 * LocalAccessConfig - This usually holds passwords, tokens, etc. This data gets hidden in all logs (and encrypted in our platform solution)

 * LocalConnectionConfig - Username, host, port, etc. Anything needed for connecting to the service.
 It also imports the AccessConfig

-* LocalIndexerConfig - Holds arguments that allow Indexer to connect to the service and what kind of documents to filter for.
+* LocalIndexerConfig - Holds attributes that allow Indexer to connect to the service and what kind of documents to filter for.

 * LocalIndexer - Does the actual file listing and filtering.
 Note that it yields a FileData object